HMS Rodney (29): 1940

 With Nelson damaged by a mine on 4 December, Rodney served as the temporary fleet flagship until her sister's return in August.
 She mostly spent January and February 1940 at anchor with occasional missions to provide cover from commerce raiders for convoys.
 During one such sortie on 21 February in heavy weather, her steering problems resurfaced and forced her return to Greenock, Scotland.
 Six days later, the ship was visited by King George VI and Queen Elizabeth during their morale-boosting tour of Scottish shipyards.
-The Prime Minister Winston Churchill boarded Rodney for a voyage to Scapa Flow on 7 to 8 March.
+The First Lord of the Admiralty Winston Churchill (soon to become Prime Minister) boarded Rodney for a voyage to Scapa Flow on 7 to 8 March.
 Despite the danger of aerial attack by the Luftwaffe, most of the Home Fleet was now based there; Rodney was near-missed during an attack on 16 March.

 Receiving word that the Royal Air Force (RAF) had attacked north-bound German warships in the North Sea on 7 April, Admiral Sir Charles Forbes, Commander-in-chief Home Fleet, ordered most of his ships to put to sea that evening.
 Rodney was hit by a 500 kg bomb on 9 April off the south-western coast of Norway.
 The bomb broke up after hitting the corner of a armoured 4.7-inch ready ammunition box on the upper deck aft of the funnel; its fragments penetrated through several decks before bouncing off the four-inch armoured deck and started a small fire in the galley.
 Three men were wounded by the bomb and another fifteen suffered electrical burns when water being used to fight the fire poured onto a junction box.
 The crew made temporary repairs and the ship remained at sea until she dropped anchor at Scapa Flow on 17 April.
 Upon receiving notice that German ships had been spotted in the Norwegian Sea on 9 June, Forbes ordered the Home Fleet, including Rodney, to sea to protect troop convoys evacuating Allied forces from Norway.

-Nelson returned from the dockyard on 24 July and reassumed her role as the Home Fleet flagship.
+Nelson returned from the dockyard on 24 July and resumed her role as the Home Fleet flagship.
 Rodney was transferred from Scapa Flow to Rosyth on 23 August with orders to attack the German invasion fleet in the English Channel when Operation Sealion began.
 She returned to Scapa on 4 November to begin convoy escort duty.
 After the armed merchant cruiser Jervis Bay was sunk the following day by the heavy cruiser Admiral Scheer, the sisters were deployed to the Iceland–Faeroes gap to block any attempts by the German cruiser to return home.
 The following month Rodney was detailed to rendezvous with Convoy HX 93 from Halifax, Nova Scotia, and escort it home.
 The ship encountered a strong storm with gale-force winds from 6 to 8 December that caused leaks in her hull plating with a moderate amount of flooding.
 Repairs at Rosyth began on 18 December that included structural reinforcement of the hull plating and general reinforcement of the forward hull structure.